wipxj3/Lab1/README.md

 - Problem

 	*One sentence about the problem.
 Explain it at the best of your ability.
 Brevity matters.*
 - Concerns

-	*Who is encountering the problem now*
+	*Who are the ones encountering the problem now*

-- Concequences
+- Consequences

-	*What are the concequences of the problem.
+	*What are the consequences of the problem.
 How does it impede work?*
 - Successful solution

 	*What key points will your solution deliver?
 Long/short run?
 2 sentences*
 - Task of the system

 	*Therefore, what are you aiming to solve.
 Keep it as short as possible.
 1 sentence.*